wh-alice/mig_visualstudio/vs/misc/arguments-cannot-be-passed-to-a--new--used-on-a-type-parameter.md

 ---
-title: "Arguments cannot be passed to a &#39;New&#39; used on a type parameter | hehe" ms.custom: "" ms.date: "10/19/2016"
+title: "Arguments cannot be passed to a &#39;New&#39; used on a type parameter" ms.custom: "" ms.date: "10/19/2016" ms.prod: "visual-studio-dev14"
-ms.prod: "visual-studio-dev14"